mblitherland/litretro/README.md

     - Fixed for "started", "pointing", and "discussion"
 - 16: Join retro with link without having to sign up...
     - a: create a "guest link" with a new UUID for each retro
+    - b: have that link resolve to a new controller to handle adding a temp user to the retro
+    - d: MAKE SURE GUESTS CAN'T CREATE RETROS
+    - e: someone with the guest link can
+        - 1: if they have an account, add themselves as a participant
+        - 2: enter their friendly name, which will create a guest account and be added to retro
+    - f: if the retro is complete be bounced to retro summary
+        - 1: They cannot be added as a participant either as a guest or registered user
     - g: when the disable_guests configuration is set to "true" the guest controller is disabled
 - 19: Make the retro setup page a little more managable, maybe through tabs
+- 21: Make the guest link something that can be turned off
+- 22: Errors are not handled consistently or well anywhere in the app